-Having appraised the search results and decided what studies to include, the next step is to report study results, and if possible combine the results in order to draw conclusions about the clinical question of interest.
+Having appraised the search results and decided which studies to include, the next step is to report study results, and if possible combine the results in order to draw conclusions about the clinical question of interest.

 When reporting data from any study, only report on parameters (e.g., population, interventions, comparisons, and outcomes) prespecified in the protocol/review plan.

 A meta-analysis provides a weighted average of all the results from each of the studies included.
-It yields an overall statistic (together with its confidence interval) that summarises the effects of the experimental intervention compared with a control intervention for a specific clinical outcome.
+It yields an overall statistic (together with its confidence interval) that summarizes the effects of the experimental intervention compared with a control intervention for a specific clinical outcome.
 Before employing a meta-analysis, assess whether the studies being included are sufficiently homogeneous (similar both clinically and in study design and methodology) to be combined.

 To judge how generalizable the results of any individual studies are (and whether they can be combined), a PICOT system is useful: